Daniel-KM/Omeka-S-module-Access/README.md

 Omeka has two modes of visibility: public or private.
 This module adds a second check for anonymous or specific users: the right to access to a resource.
-This rights has four levels: free, restricted, protected or forbidden.
+This rights has four levels: free, reserved, protected or forbidden.
 These access levels applies on record or media files, but the current version supports only protection of media contents.

 So an anonymous visitor can see a public media, but can view the file only if the level is set to free.
-The user should have a permission when the level is restricted or protected, and cannot see it in any case when the level is forbidden, even if the media is public.
+The user should have a permission when the level is reserved or protected, and cannot see it in any case when the level is forbidden, even if the media is public.

-There is no difference between restricted or protected when the type of protection is limited to files, that is the only type in the current version of the module.
+There is no difference between reserved or protected when the type of protection is limited to files, that is the only type in the current version of the module.

-The permission to see a restricted content can be done via many ways: Users can be checked via the role guest, the authentication via an external identity provider (module [CAS], [LDAP] and [Single Sign On]), by ip, by email or by a token.
+The permission to see a reserved content can be done via many ways: Users can be checked via the role guest, the authentication via an external identity provider (module [CAS], [LDAP] and [Single Sign On]), by ip, by email or by a token.

 One important thing to understand is to choose to define the access for each type of resource: item sets, items and media and to choose if the access is done